Nashville Vehicular Homicide Lawyers

-Vehicular homicide is one of those crimes that noncriminals are often accused of.
-That is, normal, law-abiding people with no intention to harm or kill anyone are charged because of the results of a breath, urine or blood test after a fatal car accident.
+Vehicular homicide is one of those crimes that non-criminals are often accused of.
+That is, normal, law-abiding people with no intention to harm anyone are charged because of the results of a breath, urine, or blood test after a fatal car accident.
 The amount of alcohol involved may have been modest, and yet the allegedly at-fault driver may face serious criminal charges.

-The person who was killed may have actually caused the accident by committing a traffic violation.
+The person who was killed may have even caused the accident by committing a traffic violation.
 The person who died may have been a jaywalking pedestrian — who may also have been drinking before the accident.
-However, when the evidence of the blood alcohol content test of one of the drivers turns up a BAC of .08 percent or higher — even the less responsible one — that person is typically charged with driving under the influence of alcohol (DUI).
+However, when the evidence of the blood alcohol content test of one of the drivers turns up a BAC of .08% or higher — even the less responsible one — that person is typically charged with driving under the influence of alcohol (DUI).

 When a death occurs, vehicular homicide charges are often brought against a driver with a blood alcohol content above a certain level, even a driver who did not disobey any rules of the road.

 - Engaging in conduct that creates a substantial risk of serious injury or death;